MaksBondarenko/Old-Java-Examples-of-code/MySQLApp/README.md

 To use this program you need to start local server in MySQL or change configuration in Main.java, username and password set as "root", you can change it in Main.java

+Script to create database with books is located in src/skryptMySQL/Skrypt.txt

 If you see this error in console:

 Error 1: java.sql.SQLException: The server timezone value...